-Government Integrated Financial Management Information System (GIFMIS).
-A computerized system of the public financial management processes (budget preparation/execution to accounting and reporting), with the integrating element of a common, single, reliable database or a series of interconnected databases to and from which all data expressed in financial terms flow.
+Government Integrated Financial Information System Management (GIFMIS).
+A computerized system of financial management public the processes (budget preparation/execution to accounting and reporting), with the integrating element of a common, single, reliable database or a series of interconnected databases to and from which all data expressed in financial terms flow.
 GIFMIS will store, organize and make access to government financial information easy, timely, and on a government-wide availability basis.

 Government-Owned or Controlled Corporation (GOCC).
-A stock or a non-stock corporation, whether performing government or proprietary functions, which is directly chartered by special law or, if organized under the general corporation law, is owned or controlled by the government directly or indirectly, through a parent corporation, to the extent of at least a majority of its capital stock outstanding of outstanding voting capital stock.
+A stock or a non-stock corporation, whether performing government or proprietary functions, which is directly chartered by special law or, if organized under the general corporation law, is owned or controlled by the government directly or indirectly, through a parent corporation, to the extent of at least a majority of its capital stock of the outstanding outstanding voting capital stock.